 The Parish Church of All Saints became the Cathedral for the new Diocese of Wakefield in 1888, and is now one of three cathedrals forming the new Diocese of Leeds.
 Wakefield Cathedral has developed a splendid tradition of liturgy and music which attracts congregations from a wide area.
 Wakefield has long had a traditional choir of men and boys.

-The Cathedral Choir consists of boys, girls and lay clerks.
+Today the Cathedral Choir consists of boys, girls and lay clerks.
 Most of the boys are educated at Queen Elizabeth Grammar School and receive choral scholarships.
 They are aged from 8 to 13.
 Girl choristers were introduced in 1992, shortly after their introduction at Salisbury Cathedral.
 Aged from 8 to 18 they are recruited from various schools.
 The lay clerks in some cases travel vast distances in their devotion to the musical worship and liturgy for which the Cathedral is famed.

 Joining The Choir

-We also have vacancies for lay clerks.
-If you would like to hear more in general about joining the choir as a boy, girl or adult lay clerk, please contact Thomas Moore on 01924 373923 or by email at Tom.firstname.lastname@example.org.
+We also have vacancies for Counter Tenor lay clerks.
+If you would like to hear more in general about joining the choir as an adult lay clerk, please contact Thomas Moore on 01924 373923 or by email at Tom.firstname.lastname@example.org.